Charlie9009/CI_PP4_BLOG/README.md

 10. As a Site Admin I can mark posts with warnings so that I can keep track of users abusing the page.

-11. As a Site Admin I can search for posts so that I can find posts I am interested in.
+11. As a Site Admin I can search for posts, comments and questions so that I can find what I am interested in.

 12. As a Site Admin I can answer questions so that users feel included in the site.